KhronosGroup/glTF/README.md

 GLTF Viewer based on [montagejs](https://github.com/montagejs/montage) can be found [here](https://github.com/fabrobinet/glTF-webgl-viewer)

-Start a web server in `glTF/webgl` which contains an `index.html` page linking to the demos.

 #### Workflow

 this project provides a reliable toolchain based on OpenCOLLADA.